katelynrwalker/image-recognition-with-keras-convolutional-neural-networks/README.md

 30/30 [==============================] - 13s 444ms/step - loss: 9.6358e-04 - accuracy: 1.0000 - val_loss: 0.9405 - val_accuracy: 0.8750
 ```

-As we can see, we have achieved roughly an 80-85% accuracy range.
+As we can see below, we have achieved roughly an 80-85% accuracy range.
 However, the model loss is also increasing as we increase the number of epochs.

 **Model Loss**